iamask/cloudflare-containers-go/WEBINAR.md

 ✅ Global deployment in seconds
 ✅ Zero configuration

-## Chapter 5: The Developer Toolkit
+## Chapter 5: The Tools You Actually Get
+*All the power — none of the pain*

 What you get out-of-the-box with Cloudflare's Developer Platform: